 Mary moved with her family from Kentucky to Alabama, back to Kentucky, and finally to Missouri.
 There, she married William Donoho in Columbia on November 27, 1831, at the age of 24.
 Over time, the couple would have six children.

-She was described as strong, fearless, intelligent, and practical woman and in 1833, she, along with her husband William, and their nine-month-old daughter, Mary Ann, left Independence, Missouri with a caravan, led by Captain William N. Wickliffe, which included 182 traders, 144 soldiers, and thousands of dollars in merchandise, to travel down the Santa Fe Trail to Santa Fe, New Mexico.
+She was described as a strong, fearless, intelligent, and practical woman.
+In 1833, she, along with her husband William, and their nine-month-old daughter, Mary Ann, left Independence, Missouri with a caravan, led by Captain William N. Wickliffe, which included 182 traders, 144 soldiers, and thousands of dollars in merchandise, to travel down the Santa Fe Trail to Santa Fe, New Mexico.

 In 1835 Mexican president Antonio López de Santa Anna appointed a colonel in the Mexican Army, Albino Perez, as the governor of New Mexico.
 Area residents resented being ruled by a non-native unfamiliar with their needs and interests, which escalated into a revolt in 1837.
-At this time, a number of Santa Fe residents, concerned about the growing danger of outsiders in Santa Fe urged the Donohos to return to Missouri.
+At this time, several Santa Fe residents, concerned about the growing danger of outsiders in Santa Fe, urged the Donohos to return to Missouri.

-Instead, William moved his family to Clarksville, Texas, where William and Mary would have two more children, Lacy in 1839, and Penelope in 1842.
-They once again ran a hotel, which later also served as a stagecoach stop.
-In 1842, Mary’s daughter, Harriet died.
+Instead, William moved his family to Clarksville, Texas, where William and Mary would have two more children, Lacy in 1839 and Penelope in 1842.
+They again ran a hotel, which later served as a stagecoach stop.
+In 1842, Mary’s daughter, Harriet, died.

-In September 1845 William died intestate, throwing Mary into a six-year battle with the courts.
+In September 1845, William died intestate, throwing Mary into a six-year court battle.
 With five children to support, she worked hard to keep their assets.
 She eventually reclaimed the rights to run the hotel and was able to sell some of the personal items.

 William’s estate was settled in 1851, and the Donoho hotel thrived under Mary’s management, growing famous throughout the area for its fine accommodations, excellent food, and the hospitality of its proprietress.

 Mary Donoho outlived all five of her daughters and died on January 12, 1880.
 Her estate was left to her only surviving child, James.
-Five years later, James returned to Missouri, traveling by train instead of the ox and mule-drawn wagons of his parents’ day.
+James returned to Missouri five years later, traveling by train instead of the ox and mule-drawn wagons of his parents’ day.